yeshiva-analytics-programming/assignment-templates/Module_5/README.md

   - What building type has the highest median GJ consumption?
 The lowest?
 Are you surprised?
   - How many utility data reporters are included, and the mean and standard deviation of their energy consumption.
 * Suggestions for data improvement.
 You may have noticed a few things that could have been done better in the data collection.
 Mention them!

+## Pseudocode

+Here's some logic to help guide me:

+* First, get the data, using the provided command.
+* Use `head`, `shape`, and `columns` methods to do an initial first pass at looking at the data
+* Use `rename` to change column labels.
+I suspect they will be kind of bad, given the assignment description, so I should come up with better label ideas.
+* Figure out how many building types there are, using `unique`
+* For each building type:
+  - Make a new DataFrame that includes only that building type
+  - Isolate the consumption in GJ column and find the median value
+* From all those building types, figure out which one has the highest and lowest median value
+* Figure out how many utility reporters there are, using `unique`
+* For each utility reporter:
+  - Make a new DataFrame that includes only that utility
+  - Get the mean and standard deviation of the GJ column
+* Along the way, note things that surprise me or are difficult to work with, since I'm supposed to make suggestions for improvement for data collection.